 - Report suspected email scams targeting the UW community to email@example.com.

-- Visit the CISO Scams page to learn more about scams targeting the UW community.
+- Visit the OIS Scams page to learn more about scams targeting the UW community.

 - If you’ve been a victim of a scam, review the fraud alert and credit freeze information on the Washington State Attorney General’s Office.